Ayurveda: The A-Beauty is Here

 Read Now

-“If you look at modern medicine and if you look at Ayurveda, one of the biggest differentiators is that modern medicine will talk about treatment, but Ayurveda will always talk about cure,” says Robin Jha, the cofounder of NirogStreet, a platform that connects ayurvedic doctors with patients, when talking about the reasons behind the growth in patients seeking ayurvedic treatments.
+“If you look at modern medicine and if you look at Ayurveda, one of the biggest differentiators is that modern medicine will talk about treatment, but Ayurveda will always talk about cure,” says Robin Jha, the co-founder of NirogStreet, a platform that connects ayurvedic doctors with patients, when talking about the reasons behind the growth in patients seeking ayurvedic treatments.
+“Now that cure will not always be 100 percent, since it depends upon upon your body or how long a disease has been present.
+So one of the things that I think has happened is that this idea of cure is something that has echoed really well with patients.”

 New Ayurveda brands are emerging that claim to blend modern science with traditional ingredients even as new technologies are trying to bridge the gap between modern evidence-based healthcare and traditional ayurveda

-While the boom in Ayurveda has been widespread across categories, one with particularly large growth has been around beauty and personal care.
+While the boom in ayurveda has been widespread across categories, one that has witnessed a particularly large growth has been the one around beauty and personal care.
 Some of these firms, having found success domestically, are now taking their products overseas.
-These range from the likes of indeēwild which, having introduced its products to the UK market via a partnership with Sephora last year, has now launched its products in the US market with a similar tie-up with the beauty chain, to the likes of older, well-established brands like Kama Ayurveda, which was a trendsetter when it launched itself in the UK a few years ago.
+These range from the likes of indē wild, which having introduced its products to the UK market via a partnership with Sephora last year, has now launched its products in the US market with a similar tie up with the beauty chain, to the likes of older, well established brands like Kama Ayurveda, which was a trendsetter when it launched itself in the UK a few years ago.
 “What we find internationally mirrors what we see in India, but with an added dimension.
 Consumers around the world are turning toward traditional wellness systems, not out of nostalgia, but out of a growing dissatisfaction with surface-level solutions.
 Ayurveda offers something different: a complete philosophy.
-A way of understanding the body not as something to be fixed, but as something to be understood and kept in balance,” says Vivek Sahni, the cofounder of Kama Ayurveda.
+A way of understanding the body not as something to be fixed, but as something to be understood and kept in balance,” says Vivek Sahni, the co-founder of Kama Ayurveda.

 The growth in the Ayurveda market is leading to the emergence of new technology startups in this space, from the likes of Nirogstreet that connects doctors, patients and medicine manufacturers, to firms that are creating new devices that can improve and standardise Ayurveda care

-Over time, Joshi realised that reading the nadi was more like an art, and that the big challenge in this space was that of standardisation.
+Over time, Joshi relaised that reading the nadi was more like and art, and that the big challenge in this space was that of standardisation.
 “We wanted to introduce evidence-based tools to standardise this practice,” Joshi says.